Estimation of the Number of Spikes, Possibly Equal, in the High-Dimensional Case: Method of Kritchman Nadler and comparison

-For Model G, the estimator PY shows superior performance for $n \le 500$ (up to 20\% less error): adding an equal factor affects more the performance of the estimator KN.
-The difference between the two algorithms for Model J is higher than in the previous cases: the estimator PY performs better, up to 25\%.
+For Model E, the estimator PY shows superior performance for $n \le 500$ (up to 20\% less error): adding an equal spike affects more the performance of the estimator KN.
+The difference between the two algorithms for Model K is higher than in the previous cases; the estimator PY performs better in all cases, up to 10\%.

-In Figure 7 we examine a special case with no factor at all (Model K).
+In Figure \ref{fig:nospike} we examine a special case with no spike at all (Model L).
 The estimation rates become the so-called false-alarm rate, a concept widely used in signal processing literature.
 The cases of $c=1$ and $c=10$ with $\sigma^2=1$ given are considered.

-We chose $C=8$ for the first case and $C=15$ for the second case.
-In both situations, false alarm rates of two estimators are similar and low (less than 1\%), and the KN one has a slightly better performance.
+In both situations, the false-alarm rates of two estimators are quite low (less than 4\%), and the KN one has a better performance.

-In summary, in most of situations reported here, our algorithm compares quite favorably to an existing benchmark method (the KN estimator).
-It is also important to notice a fundamental difference between these two estimators: the KN estimator is designed to keep the false alarm rate as a very low level while our estimator attempts to minimize an overall misestimation rate.
+In summary, in most of situations reported here, our algorithm compares favorably to an existing benchmark method (the KN estimator).
+It is also important to notice a fundamental difference between these two estimators: the KN estimator is designed to keep the false alarm rate at a very low level while our estimator attempts to minimize an overall misestimation rate.
 We develop more in details these issues in next section.